chatally/chatally/packages/console/README.md

 # @chatally/console

-## ChatAlly Console Server

-A console chat server that reads input from the console, dispatches it to a chat application and outputs responses on the console.
+**ChatAlly Console Server** that reads input from the console, dispatches it to a chat application and outputs responses on the console.

-You can configure the `name`, `prompt`, `greeting`, `goodBye` and the `stopToken` simply by setting these properties.
+You can configure the `displayName`, `prompt`, `greeting`, `goodBye` and the `stopToken` simply by setting these properties.
 There are also some colors you can configure: `nameColor`, `promptColor` and `responseColor`.

+> This package is meant to be used within a [ChatAlly](https://chatally.org) chatbot application.

-## Getting started
+## Usage

 Install the package